Siamja/Siamja.github.io/README.md

 _Steve Jobs_

-<Work in progress...
-Come back soon for a more beautiful page ! (at least let me the time to learn :-) )
+_Work in progress...
+Come back soon for a more beautiful page ! (at least allow me some time to learn :-) )_